 Ankara - the capital of Turkey

-- On one of the busiest streets of the city - Salman ("Copper Alley") - is a huge set of shops of artisans and small shops.
-Here you can buy any souvenirs that belong to people here craftsmen: vases, decorative folk, cigarette cases, fishnet candlesticks and many other gizmos.
+- On one of the busiest streets of the city - Salman ("Copper Alley") - there is a huge number of artisans' shops and small shops.
+Here you can buy any souvenirs belonging to local craftsmen: vases, patterned people, cigarette cases, openwork candlesticks and many other gizmos.